ParvinderBabar/Codsoft-LandingPage/README.md

 # Codsoft-LandingPage
-Building a Landing page using Html,css to create columns, divide sections, arrange items, and add headers and footers.
+Build a Landing page using Html,css,Jquery to create columns, divide sections, arrange items, and add headers and footers.
 The most important aspect is unleashing the creativity to design an impressive page.
-Paid attention to alignments, padding, color palette, boxes, and other elements.
-Mindful of CSS to avoid overlapping elements. it allow to apply HTML and CSS skills, encouraging your creativity while ensuring a visually appealing and user-friendly design.
+For alignments used padding, color palette, boxes, and other elements.
+Mindful of CSS to avoid overlapping of elements. it allow to apply HTML and CSS skills, encouraging  creativity while ensuring a visually appealing and user-friendly design.